neutrino2211/webjs/readme.md

 app.load(document.getElementById("js-main"),App);
 ```

-Obviously all it does is set "main" as the root innerHTML
+All it does is set "Hello world" as the root innerHTML

 But you can also do more, like add html templates by extending the class with the `TemplatePage` class in the app module